 If you are being disciplined, or taking a grievance against another member of staff, you have a legal right to be accompanied by a union representative.

 Warwick UCU has a team of trained personal caseworkers.
 These are volunteer members who have been trained to provide support, advice and representation on employment related difficulties.
-If you would like to speak (in confidence) to a caseworker, please email our administrator in the first instance, and Claire will find out who is available and put you in touch with them
+If you would like to speak (in confidence) to a caseworker, please email our Administrator or Casework Coordinator in the first instance, and they will find out who is available and put you in touch with them

 Recourse complements the work of the union, offering members free information and advice, 24-hour telephone counselling, online coaching and financial assistance.